-As well as a thorough investigation, a proper disciplinary hearing will be key to a fair misconduct dismissal.
+The key to any fair misconduct dismissal is a professional and properly run the disciplinary hearing.
 It is therefore essential that anyone tasked with chairing a disciplinary hearing ensures that the hearing is conducted in an equitable manner.

-This guide to assist a chairperson at a Disciplinary Enquiry steers employers through the issues they need to consider when chairing a disciplinary hearing.
+In this article, we have put together a guide to assist a chairperson of the Disciplinary Enquiry, to steer employers through the issues they need to consider when chairing a disciplinary hearing.

 - Introduce yourself and any other participants unknown to each other.